Wuilker Faríñez: Lens

 On 24 June 2020, Faríñez was loaned to French club Lens, following their promotion from Ligue 2.
 After arriving in Lens on 12 July 2020, Faríñez tested positive for COVID-19.
 The club ordered him to stay in quarantine for 14 days.
 During his season on loan at the club, he made five appearances for the first team and one appearance for the reserve team of the club.
 In May 2021, he signed a contract with Lens until 2024.

 On 18 January 2024, Faríñez contract with Lens was terminated by mutual consent, six months before it was set to expire.

 Return to Caracas

 On 31 January 2024, Faríñez returned to his youth club, Caracas FC, on a one-year deal.

+Return to Colombia

+On 10 March 2025, Faríñez returned to Colombia, joining Primera A club Águilas Doradas, signing a contract through the 2025 season.
+On 9 January 2026, he joined fellow rival Internacional de Bogotá, signing a one-year contract.

 International career

 Youth career

 Faríñez has represented Venezuela at all youth levels, from the under-15 side to the under-20 side.
 He started the 2013 South American Under-15 Football Championship as the first-choice goalkeeper in the opening match against Colombia and conceded four goals on a 2–4 defeat for Venezuela.
 Faríñez was an un-used substitute in the next game against Brazil.
 He returned to the starting line-up for the game against Uruguay in which he conceded four goals again on the third defeat in a row for the Venezuelan team.
 He ended the tournament playing two games of the possible four and conceding eight goals.

 Faríñez was the first-choice goalkeeper of the under-17 side for the 2015 South American Under-17 Football Championship, having a great performance against Brazil saving the team in a lot of occasions and securing a 3–2 come-back victory.
 He played four games, conceding eight goals that proved crucial as Venezuela was eliminated in the group stage on goal difference.